ww1659/be-nc-news-bw/README.md

 ]
 }

     All available scripts can be found in the package.json.
 It's recommended to run the "seed" script first to ensure the database is correctly seeded.

     To verify that the seeding has worked, follow these steps:
         Open your command line interface (CLI).
         Run the following commands:

+    graphql

 psql
 \l # This command shows all databases on the local system.